S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   uncertainty and complexity
 -   lack of skills or resources

 **Describe** the _Driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
-Include information about  how this might impede the ability of the delegatees to successfully account for this domain.
+Include information about  how this might impede the ability of the delegatees to successfully attend to this domain.

 **Recommended format:** Driver: (current situation) and (anticipated or current) effect